 Insert your spinning tool in the bottom of the loop and fill the loop with the Craft Fur* underfur.
 I typically spread the material over 2½-3 inches to make it sparse.

-*I pull out and save the underfur as I’m tying other patterns that use Craft Fur, like Gotchas.
+*I pull out and save the Craft Fur underfur when I’m tying other patterns that use Craft Fur for wings, like Gotchas or Clousers.

 Spin the dubbing with your dubbing tool and wind it around the hook to form the body.
 Pay careful attention to covering the area between the eyes adequately.

 Wrap dubbing till just short of the hook eye and tie off with several wraps.
 Tie in Weed Guard and whip finish.
 Add a dab of head cement (or clear fingernail polish) to seal the head.